pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

     return rss_feed
 ```

 That's the entire Python script!
-It's a fairly simple process, and in the next section we'll go over how to run this script from the command line.
+It's a fairly simple process, and we'll go over how to run this script from the command line in the next section.

 # Running the Process
-In order to run the process, there should be a particular folder structure for the files (illustrated below).
+To run the process, there should be a particular folder structure for the files (illustrated below).
 -[parent folder]
 --automated_feed_generator.py (the Python script)
 --[config] (a sub-folder that holds the configuration files)